 How to choose a developer

 When it comes to execution, the question about contractors pops up right away.
-How to find a trustworthy developer, to whom the idea could be entrusted?
+How to find a trustworthy development studio for your P2P payment app, to whom the idea could be entrusted?

 - Google the company name and scroll the first two pages;